jefbinnemans/Google-Calendar-Interface-for-IOT-apps/README.md

-# Google Calendar Interface for web-connected IOT apps
+# Google Calendar Interface for IOT apps
 This project holds the code of a google web-app that can be used to query your google calendar for i.e. use in IOT applications.
 The web-app checks your calendar for events that start or end on a specific date and parses the info into a JSON string.

   ## Input